Friday, December 28, 2012

 You're not happy with me,

-not today, or any day,
+not today-- nor any day,

-Or even any half day
+Or even any half-day

 I'm sorry for making you angry again